 - Co-operative Education – If your student is in a co-op program, resources are available to help facilitate the co-op process and ensure a successful work term experience.

-- Centre for Career Action – Students can make appointments for job search and career-planning help.
+- Centre for Career Development – Students can make appointments for job search and career-planning help.
 Regular group workshops are offered on topics such as Career Exploration and Decision Making, Résumé Tips, and Further Education Boot Camp.
 It’s smart for your student to start thinking about summer jobs in December or early January; the Centre maintains a listing of summer job employment programs.

 - Counselling Services – Occasionally students need help coping with unexpected difficulties – the sudden death of a family member, a relationship breakup, etc. Free sessions with a qualified counsellor are included in tuition fees.
 St. Jerome’s also has a Wellness Coordinator who is trained to help connect students to the resources they need.